Engineering Computer Engineering (Omaha)

-CHIEF ADVISER: Roger Sash
+ADVISOR: Roger Sash

 Program Educational Objectives

-The department’s Program Educational Objectives are a statement of what its graduates are doing or are capable of doing three to five years after graduation.
+The Program Educational Objectives are a statement of what the graduates are doing or are capable of doing three to five years after graduation.
 The students in the computer engineering program receive a strong foundation in engineering science and design that will enable them to pursue productive careers in not only the computer engineering field, but can also be used as the foundation for careers in other areas such as business, management, and medicine.
 Typical industries in which the computer engineering graduate would be employed could include those microprocessor/embedded system design, digital design, hardware/software integration, and computer architecture and parallel processing.

-The Computer Engineering program prepares our graduates for their professional career with the objectives that within five years after graduation they will be:
+The computer engineering program prepares our graduates for their professional career with the objectives that within five years after graduation they will be: